-- To discharge the fuel inside the fuel filter cartridge, open the drain valve on the fuel filter by turning the knob counterclockwise (Figure 62A) approximately 3-1/2 turns until the valve drops down 1 inch (25.4 mm) and draining occurs (Figure 62B). - 3.
-Let the residue or foreign substances inside the cartridge flow into a suitable container. - 4.
-At completion of draining, close the drain valve (Figure 62C).
+- 3. Let the residue or foreign substances inside the cartridge flow into a suitable container. - 4.
+At completion of draining, CLOSE the drain valve (Figure 62C).

-Fuel Filter Element Replacement
+Fuel Filter Cartridge Replacement

-1. Using a filter wrench, remove the fuel filter cartridge from the filter head (Figure 63).
+1. Use a filter wrench to remove the fuel filter cup (Figure 63) from the fuel filter head.